MussaCharles/maths-for-fast-algorithms/README.md

 }
 ```

-Using technics for summing an arithmetic sequence we can achive **O(1)** time complexity for summing a huge amount of numbers.
+Now let's try using technics for summing an arithmetic sequence to achive `O(1)` time complexity for summing a huge amount of numbers.

 A swift implementation for summing from 1 to Million using Gauss's technic is as follows.